-The MI-4100DXL model has a mechanical stage, a component that allows precise movement of the slide on the stage while maintaining relatively good focus.
+The MI-4100DXL model has a mechanical stage built-in, a component that allows precise movement of the slide on the stage while maintaining relatively good focus.
 It is ideal for scanning specimens.
 The mechanical stage has three operating components: the slide clamp arm, the "x" or right/left adjustment knob and the "y" or front/back adjustment knob.

-1. Move the small lever on top of the stage to open the curved slide clamp arm.

-- Carefully place the slide squarely against the fixed side and back edge of the mechanical stage.
-Make sure the slide lies flat on the microscope stage. - Gently release the small lever allowing the slide clamp arm to securely hold the specimen slide in place.
-(Note: Releasing the slide clamping arm quickly may chip or break the specimen slide.) - 4.
+- 1. Move the small lever on top of the stage to open the curved slide clamp arm. - 2.
+Carefully place the slide squarely against the fixed side and back edge of the mechanical stage.
+Make sure the slide lies flat on the microscope stage. - 3.
+Gently release the small lever allowing the slide clamp arm to securely hold the specimen slide in place. - 4.
 Move the specimen under the objective lens by turning the adjustment knobs.
-The front/back adjustment knob is closest to the arm of the microscope.
+The front/back adjustment knob is at the top.
 It allows precise movement to the front and back of the stage.
-The right/left adjustment knob is furthest from the arm of the microscope.
+The right/left adjustment knob is at the bottom, towards the base of the microscope.
 It allows precise movement to the right and left of the stage.
 Turn these adjustment knobs without putting any pressure on the stage.
 This will allow you to scan a slide while maintaining fairly good focus.